-Security aspects of software updates are part of the recommendation “XYZ”.
+Security aspects of software updates are part of the “Recommendation on Cyber Security of the Task Force on Cyber Security and Over-the-air issues of UNECE WP.29 IWG ITS/AD”.

 This recommendation applies to the legal framework for certification of vehicles.
 Since the process for managing and approving a software update after the initial type approval is granted and the process for vehicle registration is conducted according to national legislation, some recommendations will be handled by national legislation.
 Such parts of recommendation are not subjected to binding force of the “1958 agreement”.